ntibreymaximus/adakings_backend/SMART_DEPLOY_GUIDE.md

 ## Features

-- **Environment-Specific File Management**: Automatically uses the right files for each environment
+- **Environment-Specific File Management**: Uses only environment-specific files and core application files
-- **Branch Management**: Switches to the correct branch or creates new feature branches
+- **Branch and Version Management**: Switches to the correct branch, bumps version, and manages environment-specific files
-- **Backup & Restore**: Creates backups before deployment and can restore on failure
+- **Backup 6 Restore**: Creates backups before deployment and can restore on failure
 - **Safety Checks**: Requires confirmation for production deployments
-- **Automated Commit & Push**: Handles git operations automatically
+- **Automated Git Handling**: Pushing only environment-specific and core files

 ## Usage